EreckGordon/angular-universal-pwa-starter/README.md

 			- hello world was a proof of concept that the server is running properly. i believe that the project has progressed beyond needing this.
 				- anonymous user may function as hello worlds current server (and as added bonus) database check. remaining as explicit button click.

-- database migrations
+- Move shared interfaces to dedicated shared folder.
+- Rename from `src` to `frontend` to clarify intentions.

 - websocket
+- file uploads with dropzone
+- flesh out blog
+- service worker push
+- second theme - simultaneously active for additional color options
 - comments / chat system
+- database migrations
 - copy over only a barebones package.json that just gives the dependencies, rather than the entire copy of package.json as currently implemented.
 - auto delete anonymous users over a certain age. maybe a cron job? maybe with a subject.
-- file uploads with dropzone
-- self-hosted fonts, icons
+- self-hosted fonts, icons (maybe?)

 - needed tests
 	- username / password auth